Common Name: Dumb Cane

 Important!
 Dieffenbachia are poisonous if ingested, so be very careful if you have pets and/or small children.

 Most varieties do well in low light, but some Dieffenbachia varieties like a little more indirect sunlight.
 In either case, the plants will live and thrive, but in lower light the growth might slow down.
 During the growing season, expose them to more indirect (never direct) light in order to facilitate healthy, new leaves.

 Overwatering this or any houseplant should be avoided.
 Although these plants don’t like to dry out completely, it’s important that they never sit in standing water.
 Conversely, the plant will also suffer if the soil becomes too dry.
 The goal is to keep the soil slightly moist without overwatering.

-60-85℉ is best for Dumb Cane.
+60-85℉ is best for Dieffenbachia.
 If the temperature drops below 50℉, the plant will stop growing.

 Dieffenbachia love moisture in the air; more is always better.
 The goal should be to have a 60 percent humidity level throughout the year.
 You can place your plants atop a tray filled with water and pebbles, or use a humidifier.
 Misting the plant’s leaves is a temporary help, but isn’t enough to keep the humidity levels sufficient.

 During the growing season, feed the Dieffenbachia half-strength complete liquid fertilizer.
 Don’t feed them in the winter months.
 If your Dieffenbachia sits in brighter light, then fertilize more frequently.